apache/directory-fortress-commander/README.txt

 >mvn install

 ###################################################################################
-# SECTION 5:  Instructions to Deploy Commander Web application to Tomcat
+# SECTION 5:  Instructions to Deploy Fortress Web application to Tomcat
 ###################################################################################

 1. Enable Maven to communicate with Tomcat using settings.xml file.